jhayer/baargin/paper/paper.md

 The study of the genomes of these (multi)resistant bacterial strains is of high importance to understand emergence and circulation of the resistance.
-In the past couple of decades, high throughput sequencing technologies have seriously improved and it is now affordable to sequence the full genomes of hundreds of bacterial strains at a time.
+In the past couple of decades, high throughput sequencing technologies have seriously improved and it has become more affordable to sequence the full genomes of hundreds of bacterial strains at a time.
 As a counterpart, these experiments produce large amount of data that needs to be analysed by various bioinformatics methods and tools for reconstructing the genomes and therefore identify their specific features and the genetic